sparkney/danceguide/index.md

 * Seamless integration between front-end and back-end.
 * Underlying HTML and CSS is automatically generated, with much less room for human errors.
 * Component based development.
-* Easily extensible - making custom components is very straightforward.
+* Easily extensible - if needed, making custom components is very straightforward.
 * Readable and easy to understand application code.
 * Much smaller code base.
 * Much easier maintenance.
-* Makes documentation in a consistent way possible.
+* Makes consistent code documentation possible.
 * Ideally, no need for testing in different browsers.
 * Possibility to develop reusable code.
 * Possibility to use encapsulation to hide complexity.